IviFoundation/IviOrganization/IviCredentials/CredentialSummary.md

 # IVI Credential Summary

+This document contains:

-This document contains a summary list of the IVI Credentials and who should have access to them.
+- A summary list of the IVI Credentials
+- Who the IVI Foundation grants access to the credentials
+- IVI Practices regarding using the IVI Password safe
+- Circumstances where credential owners should share credentials

 ## Summary of IVI Credentials